 - VA 22 62 00 Vacuum Systems for Laboratory and Healthcare Facilities

 - VA 22 63 00 Gas Systems for Laboratory and Healthcare Facilities

 National Institutes of Health

-Accessible—Beyond Accessibility to Universal Design, Functional / Operational, Historic Preservation—Accommodate Life Safety and Security Needs, Productive—Integrate Technological Tools, Productive—Assure Reliable Systems and Spaces, Productive—Design for the Changing Workplace, Secure / Safe—Fire Protection, Secure / Safe—Occupant Safety and Health, Sustainable
+Accessible—Beyond Accessibility to Universal Design, Functional / Operational, Historic Preservation—Accommodate Life Safety and Security Needs, Productive—Integrate Technological Tools, Productive—Assure Reliable Systems and Spaces, Productive—Design for the Changing Workplace, Secure / Safe—Fire Protection, Secure / Safe—Occupant Safety and Health, Secure / Safe—Natural Hazards Mitigation, Secure / Safe—Security for Building Occupants and Assets, Sustainable

 Guides & Specifications